turingschool/front-end-curriculum/lessons/module-1/intro-to-flexbox.md

 If we add the declaration `flex-direction: column`, we will see the items center themselves along the vertical axis, or _cross-axis_.

+## Practice Part 1

+Now that we have explored some of the key properties of Flexbox, let's put our skills to the test with a fun, interactive game known as Flexbox Froggy.
+Take some time to work through each challenge before moving on to the challenge activity!

+Click [here](https://flexboxfroggy.com/) to start flexin' your Flexbox skills!

 ## Practice

 You and your partner will be assigned a portion of the Dog Party comp to recreate - but with Flexbox this time!
 You'll be given a starter kit with the HTML you should use and _some_ CSS.
 Follow the protocol below: